NOT-LPC/notlpc-concept/content/local-services/service-maps/northumberland-services.md

 toc: false
 ---

-# Northumberland - Locally Commissioned Services

 The following local pharmacy services are commissioned in Northumberland:

 ![Northumberland - Locally Commissioned Services Map](/images/Northumberland-Locally-Commissioned-Services.png)

-All services, other than those of Northumberland County Council, are hosted on PharmOutcomes and service specifications are linked there.
+All services, other than those of Northumberland County Council, are hosted on PharmOutcomes and the service specifications are linked there.

 #### Further details on each service can be found from the [locally commissioned services overview](/local-services/).